Sardine: Fisheries

 Typically, sardines are caught with encircling nets, particularly purse seines.
 Many modifications of encircling nets are used, including traps or fishing weirs.
 The latter are stationary enclosures composed of stakes into which schools of sardines are diverted as they swim along the coast.
 The fish are caught mainly at night, when they approach the surface to feed on plankton.
 After harvesting, the fish are submerged in brine while they are transported to shore.

+Usage

 Sardines are commercially fished for a variety of uses: for bait; for immediate consumption; for drying, salting, or smoking; and for reduction into fish meal or oil.
 The chief use of sardines is for human consumption, but fish meal is used as animal feed, while sardine oil has many uses, including the manufacture of paint, varnish, and linoleum.

 Food and nutrition

 Sardines are commonly consumed by humans as a source of protein, omega-3 fatty acids, and micronutrients.
 Sardines may be grilled, pickled, smoked, or preserved in cans.

 Canned sardines are 67% water, 21% protein, 10% fat, and contain negligible carbohydrates (table).
 In a reference amount of 100 g, canned sardines supply 185 calories of food energy and are a rich source (20% or more of the Daily Value, DV) of vitamin B12 (375% DV), phosphorus (29% DV), and niacin (26% DV) (table).
 Sardines are a moderate source (10–19% DV) of the B vitamins, riboflavin and pantothenic acid, and several dietary minerals, including calcium and sodium (18% DV each) (table).
 A 100 g serving of canned sardines supplies about 7 g combined of monounsaturated and polyunsaturated fatty acids (USDA source in table).

 Because they are low in the food chain, sardines are low in contaminants, such as mercury, relative to other fish commonly eaten by humans, and have a relatively low impact in production of greenhouse gases.